 #2 No Scientific Evidence

 I find the lack of scientific evidence for reductive materialism telling.
 We are unable to reduce the concept of logic down to atoms and molecules in a lab.
-We can’t identify the physical properties of a human thought.
-Reductive materialists are fond of saying we merely can’t do these things “yet”.
+We can’t identify the physical properties of human thought.
+Reductive materialists are fond of saying we merely can’t do these things “yet.”
 They believe that over time as science advances we will be able to do all that and more.
-But this isn’t scientists following the scientific data wherever it leads, which in this case points to the existence of a non-material reality.
-It is, instead, scientists starting with the presupposition that God can’t possibly exist and taking leaps of faith in order to interpret the data in a way that supports their bias.
+But this isn’t scientists following the scientific data wherever it leads, which, in this case, points to the existence of a non-material aspect of reality.
+Rather, this is scientists starting with the presupposition that God can’t possibly exist and taking leaps of faith in order to interpret the data in a way that supports their bias.
 Rather than the “god of the gaps” argument, this is a “science of the gaps” argument.

 #3 Physical & Mental Properties are Not The Same Thing